 Specifically, WECAN International is advocating for investment in a just transition to a democratized, decentralized, clean energy future with the voices of frontline communities, Indigenous peoples, and women highlighted in all decision-making in this transition.
 This is what is best for all of our communities, and this is a necessity in the fight for a livable world for future generations.

 It is becoming increasingly clear that divestment and fossil fuel resistance are having an impact - and that if we stand together, we do indeed have the collective power to demand accountability from the governments, financial institutions, and corporations advancing and investing in pipelines and fossil fuel extraction projects, and instead build an Earth-centered, just transition to renewable energy for all.

 Learn more about several of our WECAN Divestment and Fossil Fuel Resistance advocacy and action programs below - which have led to significant divestments, policy changes, investigations and international media visibility.

 Advocacy Workshops with Financial Institutions

-For several years, WECAN has been organizing engagement opportunities with various financial institutions to advocate for a transition off of fossil fuels and policy that reflects human and Indigenous rights frameworks.
-Most recently, in March 2021, WECAN co-organized and facilitated several high-level workshops for international financial institutions that focused on policies and practices regarding due diligence on human and Indigenous rights implementation, deforestation, fossil fuel extraction, and how financial institutions can align with the 1.5C target of the Paris Climate Agreement and, in fact, exceed it (with the critical understanding that the Paris Agreement is fully insufficient to meet the scale of the crisis and does not address climate justice).
+For more than 7 years, WECAN has been organizing high-level engagements with financial institutions to advocate for a rapid transition off of fossil fuel financing, while advocating for policies that uphold human and Indigenous rights frameworks, and a Just Transition and community-led solutions and investments..
+This includes high-level workshops for international financial institutions that focus on policies and practices regarding due diligence on human and Indigenous rights implementation, deforestation, fossil fuel extraction and infrastructure, and how financial institutions can align with the 1.5C target of the Paris Climate Agreement— with the critical understanding that the Paris Agreement is insufficient to fully meet the scale of the crisis and does not address climate justice.